Amalfi Coast Bucket List: 25 Best Things to Do

 Best basePositano or Praiano

-Getting aroundFerry first, bus second, car last resort
+Getting aroundFerry first when running, bus second, car last resort

 Don’t missPath of the Gods + boat tour